puzzmo-com/blog.puzzmo.com/content/posts/2024/08/12/goodbye-to-legacy-game-recaps-and-leaderboards/index.md

     We have recently [opened the floodgates here too with club leaderboards](https://blog.puzzmo.com/posts/2024/07/24/groups-to-clubs/) and Pile-Up Poker currently has public leaderboards, allowing any player to participate.
 We felt this was possible if we made a trade-off with some older leaderboards: if it's been longer than 30 days since the leaderboard was closed, then we archive the leaderboard.

-    **Archiving a leaderboard means only storing the top 100 entries.** It feels very unlikely that someone is going to go to a game they completed a month ago, to brag about a leaderboard entry that requires 5 clicks to get through on the board.
+    **Archiving a leaderboard means only the top 100 entries will be preserved.** It feels very unlikely that someone is going to go to a game they completed a month ago, to brag about a leaderboard entry that requires 5 clicks to get through on the board.
 This is a little bit complicated with leaderboards where the number of people in first place is massive (like Flipart's least rotations) these I expect we will just mark all of them for deletion.

 This sort of work is normal on long-term software projects, but often not communicated, and we'd trying to get into a good rhythm of writing up what we've been doing, so thanks for reading.
 Happy to answer questions in the discord.